-The Directors of Prospech Limited ('Prospech' or 'the Company') (ASX: PRS) are pleased to announce the grant by the Slovakian Ministry of Environment of an extension to the 100% owned Nova Bana exploration licence.
+The Directors of Prospech Limited ('Prospech' or 'the Company') (ASX: PRS) are pleased to announce the initial results from drilling at the Krakauer vein prospect within the Nova Bana exploration licence, within the Western Slovakian neovolcanic belt.
+Two holes are reported below, four additional holes currently being drilled with more results to follow.